port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 That way you can configure a resource to be synced as soon as it changed, in real time.

-Refer to the [run on events](./run-on-events.md) page for a detailed guide.
+Refer to the [real-time updates](./run-on-events.md) page for a detailed guide.

 ### Examples